 In the year of 1603 Queen Elizabeth I of England died leaving no children to succeed.
 Later that year James VI, King of Scotland (the nearest surviving relative to Queen Elizabeth I of England), succeeded to the throne of Great Britain and Ireland (England).
 As famously recorded a few years later in 1606 King of England: James VI (married to Anne of Denmark), received a visit from his brother in law, King of Denmark: Christian IV.
 It is believed that this event instigated Shakespeare’s writing of “Macbeth”-- that is in honor of the occasion as a gift and provision of an activity to the King of England and his special occasion with the King of Denmark.
 Essentially a "bonding activity".

-The reason these events are concluded as true is largely due to the Scottish history of the play (a singular theme in the Folio- Shakespeare's collection of works) clearly done in honor of King James Scottish origins.
+The reason these events are concluded as true is largely due to the Scottish history of the play (the Scottish theme being a singular theme in the Folio- Shakespeare's collection of works) clearly done in honor of King James Scottish origins.
 Other evidence that reflects the honorary purpose of the play are captured in other themes such as that of witchcraft.
 James (whose generationally passed down name you may also recognize from The King James Bible) was both a theologian and philosopher.
 James VI considered himself an expert on witchcraft: publishing a book entitled Demonology in 1597 (which advocated severe measures and analyses against witches), leading the conduction of investigations and trials against witches himself, and dealing with his own “witch tormentors”.
-The wonderful part about Shakespeare’s mission to create this play was the King’s interests were easily provided by Scottish history and consequently easily incorporated into the play.
+The wonderful aspect about Shakespeare’s mission to create this play was laregly how the King’s interests were so easily provided by the Scottish history and consequently easily incorporated into the play of "Macbeth".
 In Shakespeare’s source “The Chronicles of Holinshed” witches proved to be a large part of a story of an early Scottish king.
 Shakespeare ingeniously played off the King James VI personality, interests, and beliefs, and combined it with history to create his story.
-To King James VI, Shakespeare’s “Macbeth” served as both a platform to critique the reflection and accuracy of the "stage witches" (the witch character Shakespeare wrote), and so too as a platform to share his “wealth of knowledge” (which was said to be the nature of King James VI –that is his having a very high opinion of himself and not being afraid to “pompously” express it).
+To King James VI, Shakespeare’s “Macbeth” served as both a platform to critique the reflection and accuracy of the "stage witches" (the witch characters Shakespeare wrote), and so too as a platform to share his “wealth of knowledge” (which was said to be the nature of King James VI –that is his having a very high opinion of himself and not being afraid to “pompously” express it).

 Shakespeare went on in his masterpiece of a tragedy to incorporate other elements that would delight the King.
 Shakespeare carefully crafted the historical account of the murder of a Scottish king by those within the very same kingdom and royal family (a rumored event that occurred to King James VI's own father’s kingship).
 Yet Shakespeare is said to have made subtle yet distinct enough differences in the plot and characters of “Macbeth” so as not to create too abrasively or distastefully a resemblance of these sensitive events in King James VI's life.

-As aforementioned Shakespeare goes on to take other liberties in his recreation of the story, one liberty being giving ownership of some of events to certain people in the historical accounts (using the same names within history) which they had not actually done or participated in within —and this incorporating, subtly switching, and or layering of different parts of the Scottish History helped Shakespeare to highlight different highly esteemed beliefs and ideas of King James VI.
+As aforementioned Shakespeare goes on to take other liberties in his recreation of the story, one liberty being giving ownership of some of events to certain people in the historical accounts (using the same names within history) which they had not actually done or participated in —and it is this "incorporating", "subtly switching", and or "layering" of different parts of the Scottish History that helped Shakespeare to highlight different highly esteemed beliefs and ideas of King James VI.
 Some of these beliefs included that of “a one true God-ordained royal leader”, a reflection of “the greatness” of the King James lineage and “the valiant and impeccable leadership” of that lineage.
-Another hefty idea included the reflection that the world would always be restored to its good and correct order and those who tampered with such a thing would meet a most terrible demise.
-Some of the story points of “Macbeth” are thematic through many of Shakespeare’s plays: including that idea of the restoration of order, elements of time and nature, and components of the “human condition”.
+Another hefty idea included the reflection that the world would always be restored to its good and correct order and that those who tampered with such a thing would meet a most terrible demise.
+Interestingly and importantly, some of the story points of “Macbeth” are thematic through many of Shakespeare’s plays: including that idea of the restoration of order, elements of time and nature, and components of the “human condition”.

-I take delight in wondering if the world we created lives on in its own realm and look forward to rediscovering it and other worlds and our world-- that Shakespeare has captured in his works over 400 years ago.
+I take delight in wondering if the world (the world of "Macbeth") we created lives on in its own realm and look forward to rediscovering it, and other worlds, and furthermore our own world-- that Shakespeare has captured and continues to capture in his works, over 400 years ago.

 Asimov, I. (2003).
 29 The Tragedy of MACBETH.
 Asimov's guide to Shakespeare: a guide to understanding and enjoying the works of Shakespeare (pp. 149-203).
 New York N.Y.: Gramercy Books.